dijasila/ASE/doc/ase/calculators/plumed.rst

 Introduction
 ============

-Plumed_ is an open source library which allows to implement several kind of enhanced sampling methods and contains a variety of tools to analyze data obtained from molecular dynamics simulations.
+Plumed_ is an open source library which allows implementing several kinds of enhanced sampling methods and contains a variety of tools to analyze data obtained from molecular dynamics simulations.
 With this calculator can be carried out biased simulations including metadynamics or its variation well-tempered metadynamics, among others.
 Besides, it